 Mindfulness is one of the best ways to learn to slow down and smell the roses.
 It is paying attention, on purpose, to the present moment without judgment.
 It is the practice of gaining awareness of the world around and within you so that you can appreciate each moment and can proceed thoughtfully.
 Mindfulness can be practiced as a formal meditation, or can be used informally by attending to all stimuli when engaging in daily activities.
 When you’re juggling all of the responsibilities of motherhood, household chores, breastfeeding, pumping, your social life, and perhaps returning to work or school, you may find that your days consist of a series of reactions, with little intentional movement toward what you value.
 When someone is suffering with perinatal distress or with infertility and loss, it can feel as though she is on autopilot or “going through the motions.”
 Concentration, sleep habits, and self-esteem can be compromised.
 Mindfulness helps to sharpen concentration skills, improve sleep quality, and increase a sense of gratitude.

 Talking with a trained mental health professional in a non-judgmental space can allow for open, authentic exploration of what's most important to you as you navigate your personal journey.
-Although my practice is full at the moment, contact me today if you would like to be placed on a waiting list; there's no better time in your life than right now to get started.
+Contact me today if you would like to schedule a free phone consultation; there's no better time in your life than right now to get started.